OutSorcerer/evgeniymamchenko.com/_posts/2018-05-30-dual-neural-style-transfer-with-docker-compose.md

 ## How to use the application

-* Click on "Content Image" button or a placeholder below and upload a content image.
+* Click on the "Content Image" button or the placeholder below and upload a content image.

 * Pick a style image.